Yamaha Electone HX-1

 It's fully modular, has up to 16 operators in a voice and allows for custom user algorithms.
 Yeah, this is absolute insanity the likes of which I honestly haven't seen before.

 Oh and as a bonus: it sounds surprisingly warm and rich, way better than most FM synths.
+Suspecting the DACs and analog section are similar to the DX1 or DX5, which also sound warmer.

 So allow me to take you on a journey in which I open 'er up and expose the hidden magic.

-THIS PAGE IS A WORK IN PROGRESS.
+THIS PAGE IS A WORK IN PROGRESS!

 About the Electone HX (and HS) series of organs